We’re very proud that our Birmingham serviced apartments have been accredited under the Green Tourism scheme as Gold Award accommodation.

 - We’re digital!
 Printing is kept an absolute minimum by, for instance, requesting electronic invoices only from our suppliers.
 Staying Cool switched to a cloud-based accountancy package in 2013 and have followed that up with housekeeping and maintenance software.
 Everything that staff need to know is accessed online too.

 - We want to provide sparkling clean apartments for our guests, but avoid the use of harmful chemicals.
 We take our green-tourism aims really seriously, so we invested in a cleaning system called liquid ozone in 2014.
 This is a 100% natural cleaning process that also kills bacteria.
 Our housekeepers call it magic water!
+We supplement that with natural, environmentally-friendly cleaning enzymes.
 The team also cut up damaged linen to use as cleaning cloths

 - Last sell-by-date foodstuffs go to a local charity in Birmingham and ex-stock bedding to a shelter

 - We are very good at recycling in the office, but recycled waste from the apartments wasn’t at the same level.
-We re-jigged our apartment guide and added in-house prompts to encourage guests to recycle their waste during the stay.
+We re-jigged our apartment guide and added in-house prompts to encourage guests to recycle their waste during the stay in the bins provided.
 Failing that, the housekeeping team takes care of it.

 - Cards (printed on recycled card) are put out with the towels, robes, and bedding.
 These encourage guests to set aside all unwanted items